Pratyush-Avi/Python-Mini-Games/README.md

 I have use Python and visual studio to create games with progressively increased difficulty.
 In this game I will be able to fully design operational game including creation of objects and positioning of custom pictures and other components on the gameplay.

-This variety of games covers the following Python libraries and packages such as animating game objects as tkinter, implementing loops and classes, using Pygame package to simplify game development, animating game text using custom fonts, development of menu screens and buttons, taking input from the mouse/touch/keyboard, randomizing game events, resizing game objects
+This variety of games covers the following Python libraries and packages such as animating game objects as tkinter, implementing loops and classes, using Pygame package to simplify game development, animating game text using custom fonts, development of menu screens and buttons, taking input from the mouse/touch/keyboard, randomizing game events, resizing game objects.

 <!-- TABLE OF CONTENTS -->
 <details open="open">